alisonkhill/galwithatrowel/README.md

 You're looking at it!

 ### 2 CSS Features
-1. The top navigation menu switches between vertical and horizontal layouts when switching between mobile and desktop/landscape tablets.
+1. The top navigation menu and the footer contact information switch between vertical and horizontal layouts when switching between mobile and desktop/landscape tablets.
 2. The About, Services, and Gallery sections all use Flexbox to change their layout into two columns for largeer screen sizes (2).

 ### 2 JavaScript Features